 淨 邦 緣 熟

 Icchantikas are wretched, hopeless persons lacking the seed of salvation – people like ourselves who are stricken with a common human sickness, most difficult to cure in this world.
+Completely ignorant about the intractable egos that keep us firmly strapped to the vicious wheel of birth and death, we cannot be cured by self-centered means.
 Only the Compassionate Light of a Supreme Buddha can cure us…..

 .. those who slander the Great Vehicle,

 .. those who commit the five grave offenses, and

 .. those who lack the seed of Buddhahood (icchantikas).

 These three sicknesses are the most severe in the world; they cannot be treated by sravakas, pratyekabuddhas, or bodhisattvas.”

 An Icchantika (一 闡 提) is the description that Venerable Master Shinran gave himself as he carefully explains to us, in his expositions, on the extreme difficulty for this group of wretched, hopeless, foolish and ignorant persons, to cross the ocean of samsara – the painful cycle of birth and death.
 Without exception every one of us is an icchantika, a person consumed by the uncontrollable urges of lust, ambition, greed, hatred, jealousy and arrogance, in this Dharma Ending Age.
 We too are badly plagued by the same deep-rooted human sickness that can only be cured by the Other power of a Supreme Buddha.

 He relates to us the wonderful, true story of Ajatasatru – The Story of who we really are: